 As an IT guy, I am always worried about security.
-Recently I have seen an increase of cyber attacks against companies.
-In Finland, a private psychotherapy center has been hit by a ransomware attack, and in Germany a software company has experienced a similar kind of attack.
+Recently I have seen an increase in cyber attacks against companies.
+In Finland, a private psychotherapy center has been hit by a ransomware attack, and in Germany, a software company has experienced a similar kind of attack.
 This made me think of taking the topic of security up in this blog post.
 I think we can agree that a companies cash is pretty high on the list of things that need to be protected from outside intrusion.

-Ransomware attacks in short work in such a way that a criminal gains access to an organizations data and removes their access.
+Ransomware attacks in short work in such a way that a criminal gains access to an organization's data and removes their access.
 Then blackmails the organization to pay for the data to get it back.
 Often there is also a threat of publishing information online.

-A 360 degree view on information security
+A 360-degree view on information security

 But is it though?
 The breaches show that security is too often seen as something to kind of 'wing it'.
-And there is an eternal question weather the best way to a secure IT environment is to educate the employees to make the right decisions or to put measures into place.
+And there is an eternal question whether the best way to a secure IT environment is to educate the employees to make the right decisions or to put measures into place.
 I personally believe that security and combatting fraud is a combination of people, processes and tools.
 Security literacy is a skill everyone should have and constantly develop and companies can further support this by making use of tools such as multi-factor authentication to mitigate risks and implementing processes to keep their corporate environments safe.